smart-facility/TransMob/README.md

 * Database files

-At this stage please contact matthew_berryman at uow dot edu dot au for a copy of these last three itesm.
+At this stage please contact matthew_berryman at uow dot edu dot au for a copy of these last three items.

+## Acknowledgements

+We acknowledge the financial and other support of [Transport for NSW](http://www.transport.nsw.gov.au).